 - At least 15 upper-level credit hours (courses numbered 300 or above);

 - A capstone, senior-seminar.
-While this will most likely be mentored by one of your two sponsoring advisors, the requirement is that this capstone project be clearly related to the learning outcome goals of your IM.
+While this will most likely be mentored by one of your two sponsoring advisors, the requirement is that this capstone project be clearly related to the learning outcome goals of your Individualized Major.

 - At least 18 hours from a

-- Applications for an IM may be submitted as early as the student’s sophomore year, and should be submitted no later than the first semester of the student’s junior year.
+- Applications for an Individualized Major may be submitted as early as the student’s sophomore year, and should be submitted no later than the first semester of the student’s junior year.